Raguldesire/IITM_FINAL-PROJECT-DTM4A/README.md

 **Prediction**:
 - Users provide input parameters such as date, store, department, holiday, temperature, fuel price, CPI, unemployment, and multiple markdowns.
 Leveraging the pre-trained Random Forest Regressor model stored in a pickle file, the system predicts weekly sales based on the user's input.
 - Users can experiment with various combinations of input values, allowing our machine learning regression model to dynamically forecast weekly sales tailored to the provided data parameters.
-This interactive feature enhances user engagement and facilitates personalized predictions.
+This interactive feature enhances user engagement and facilitates personalized predictions...